Breast Cancer Support Services – Where To Start

 What does a breast care nurse do?

 Breast care nurses generally have a background in oncology, breast care or women’s health.
 Our breast care nurses also hold a post-graduate qualification in breast care nursing.
 Having the support of a breast care nurse can substantially improve an individuals’ quality of care because they have one main source of information and contact throughout their treatment.
-They can help minimise the stress and trauma of a breast cancer diagnosis for the patient and their families.
+They can help minimise the stress and trauma of a breast cancer diagnosis for the client and their families.

 What does a counsellor do?